-Foot pain on the inside of the ankle running down into the arch, is commonly caused by an injury to the posterior tibial tendon, one of the most important tendons in the foot.
+Foot pain on the inside of the ankle running down into the arch, is commonly caused by posterior tibial tendon injury, one of the most important tendons in the foot.

 The posterior tibial tendon provides stability and support to the arch on the inside of the foot when standing and walking, and is particularly active when running.

-The posterior tibial tendon is are made up of collagen strands, similar to a nylon rope.
+The posterior tibial tendon consists of collagen strands, similar to a nylon rope.
 Some of the individual strands of the tendon can become worn and knotted because of degeneration.
 Other fibers can tear and/or break, and the tendon loses its strength and ability to function.

 Tendon injury occurs when the posterior tibial tendon becomes dysfunctional, inflamed, overstretched or torn.
 When this tendon is injured it is unable to provide stability and support for the arch of the foot, resulting in the most common cause of acquired flat foot.